 OEB 51: Biology and Evolution of Invertebrate Animals

-OEB 51 spent spring break in the Archipelago of Bocas del Toro, in the Caribbean side of Panama, close to the border with Costa Rica.
-This archipelago is home to a state of the art laboratory from the Smithsonian Tropical Research Institute and is located in an area of high marine biodiversity.
-In addition, it always offers sheltered localities for working in the water.
+OEB 51 spent spring break in the Archipelago of Bocas del Toro, in the Caribbean side of Panama, close to the border with Costa Rica, for its 14th year!
+This archipelago is home to a state-of-the-art laboratory from the Smithsonian Tropical Research Institute and is located in an area of high marine biodiversity including mangroves and coral reefs.
+In addition, it always offers sheltered localities for working in the water even for those students who have never snorkeled before.
 There, students explore different marine ecosystems, from mangroves to coral reefs and sponge reefs, as well of areas of high and low currents.
-This offers students the opportunity to study in situ and in the lab a great variety of invertebrates that include most major animal phyla.
+This offers students the opportunity to study a great variety of invertebrates from most animal phyla both in situ and in the lab.

 OEB 52: Biology of Plants